 Types of vets involved in animal exports

-There are 3 types of veterinarians involved in animal exports:
+Three types of veterinarians are involved in animal exports:

 - make sure all live animals meet export and animal welfare requirements

 - work close to the areas where animals leave New Zealand, like ports and airports.

 Pet owners or pet exporters follow a process, depending on the type of animal and where it's going.
 The process for cats and dogs going to Australia has been made easier because New Zealand has an agreement with Australia.
 The agreement allows for an MPI-approved vet to issue the export certificate and no animal welfare export certificate is needed.